petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/connecting-liferay-dxp-to-analytics-cloud.md

    - 7.4 U112+
    - 7.3 U30+ (hotfix required)

 1. You must have access to at least one Analytics Cloud workspace.
 As a paid Analytics Cloud user, you should see your workspace upon login.
-If you don't, contact support through [help.liferay.com](https://help.liferay.com/).
+If you don't, contact support through [help.liferay.com](https://help.liferay.com).

 1. (Optional) Liferay DXP's batch engine is used for syncing users.
-Increase the batch size if syncing a very large number of users.
+Increase the batch size if syncing a large number of users.
 In Liferay DXP, navigate to *Global Menu* &rarr; *Instance Settings* &rarr; *Batch Engine*.
 Set the *Export Batch Size* and *Import Batch Size* to `1000`.

 ## Using the Onboarding Guide